PriyadharshiniSen/MATPLOTLIB/README.md

 histtype:This could be a bar chart(default),stepped bar chart,filled stepped graph align:alignment of the bars(of the bins)along the baseline.
 label:label for the histogram and call to plt.legend():label will not be defined until a call to the legend is done.

+BOXPLOT:
+Depicts a group of numbers through quartiles (three points dividing a group into four equal parts).There can be lines called whiskers indicating data outside the upper and lower quartiles.They are called outliers.

+Parameters:
+data:data points
+notch: True/False whether to display the notched box plot which is actually measured by calculating the notch Height = median +/- 1.57 x IQR/sqrt of n.
+Any random sample data inside the InterQuartileRange will have similar median.If the shapes and the ranges match then it implies that their variance is equal.

+if the notches overlap then the data is from the similar population.Otherwise its from a different population.